LubomirSkoupil/LubomirSkoupil/README.md

 JavaScript code copied word-for-word from https://www.includehelp.com/code-snippets/javascript-select-unselect-check-unckecck-all-checkboxes.aspx

-Used: Atom, Spyder (background created in Python matplotlib)
+Used: Atom, Spyder (background created in Python matplotlib), FormSpree for Contact form

 The background is a map of Europe I sometimes use for presentation of location data or for drawing transmission paths

-TODO: fix font-size issues (especially inside the buttons), add Contacts form, better format collapsibles, add some details, fix minor typos, add Portfolio section
+TODO: fix font-size issues (especially inside the buttons), add Portfolio section